Playa Grande sunset. Hardly a soul around.

 - If you are looking for nightlife- clubs and bars are open late and there is a lot of choice in Tamarindo.
 Sharky’s is a top spot for sports-fans and a good time with great bar food.

 - Tamarindo has a lot of restaurants but only a handful of outstanding ones.
 At the moment, Nordico, Seasons by Shlomy and Pangas are topping the charts.
 Pura Vegan, Noguis and Patagonia are great too.
 We also love Bamboo Sushi for their ambiance and delicious sushi of course!

 - Activities are more readily accessible in Tamarindo and it is easier to join in on group activities as there are more people.

 - Like Playa Grande, Tamarindo also has good surfing but the waves at Tamarindo’s best spots tend to be smaller in size than Playa Grande’s main peak.
 Down-side to Tamarindo is that the learning to surf area is small and crowded with surf schools.

 - Playa Grande is more peaceful.

 - Uncrowded is the keyword for Playa Grande.
-There are a couple commercial stores (our surf shop and another), a collection of small boutique hotels, and a lovely, uncrowded 4km stretch of beach.
+There are a couple of commercial stores (our surf shop and another), a collection of small boutique hotels, and a lovely, uncrowded 4km stretch of beach.
 The beach of Playa Grande is separated from Tamarindo by an estuary.
-The only place you will find a crowd is at main peak surf break, when the waves are good!!
+The only place you will find a crowd is at main peak surf break when the waves are good!!

 - Playa Grande doesn’t have a real ‘town center’.
 In fact, it doesn’t have a church, soccer field, bakery, bank or any other key installations one would think was crucial in a ‘town’!